 I’m really not sure what it is, or how to explain it.
 There’s that innate connection between food and people.
 Not just a “oh yes, everyone has to eat” type of connection.
-But one that makes a meal shared with family and friends ever more enjoyable than eating alone.
+But one that makes a meal shared with family and friends so much more enjoyable than eating alone.

 I grew up in a family where Sunday dinner was the highlight of my week.
 Yes, Friday was great…the end of the school week!
 Saturday was also great because I still had Sunday to be lazy.
 But Sunday dinnertime was my absolute favorite.
 It couldn’t be beaten.

-My dad would cook for my family, often asking for the assistance of me and my sister, Mary.
-Since I took on to an interest in cooking right away, my dad nicknamed me his “little sous chef,” which, to a little Grace, was a very big deal.
+My dad would cook for my family, and I was his “little sous chef,” which, to a little Grace, was a very big deal.

 I took my job VERY seriously.
 But what was particularly memorable, was that my dad took me very seriously, too.
-He’d often give me free reigns on creating flavor combinations, which, I suppose wasn’t always loved by those eating those creations, but was cherished by me.
+He’d often give me free reign to mix flavors, which, I suppose wasn’t always loved by those eating these creations, but was cherished by me!

 Sitting down at the dinner table was more to me than eating great food.